 Uluru (Ayers Rock) is a 550-kilometre side trip each way from Alice Springs (along a dirt track if you use the Merinee Loop road).

 Almost all dirt roads have these corrugations.
-They will damage passenger cars and standard caravans.
+They will damage passenger cars and standard travel trailers.

-Going from east to west is approximately 6,500 kilometres each way and is feasible with a caravan if you have the right experience and the right towing combination.
+Going from east to west is approximately 6,500 kilometres each way and is feasible with a travel trailer if you have the right experience and the right towing combination.